-A broad based commitment, on the part of the public and government, to all fields of alternative energy generation will push the renewables agenda forward, and we must continue to consider that it is the holistic view of alternative energies that will provide the most significant benefit to our environment, our businesses and industries, and, perhaps most importantly, our homes.
-However, we also need to put a strong focus on public education, starting with public awareness and an integration of renewable energies, policies and ideas into educational curricula at all levels.
+A broad based commitment, on the part of the public and government, to conservation as well as all fields of alternative energy generation will push both agendas forward, and we must continue to consider that it is the dual holistic view of conservation and alternative energies that will provide the most significant benefit to our environment, our businesses and industries, and, perhaps most importantly, our homes.
+However, we also need to put a strong focus on public policy and education, starting with public awareness and an integration of renewable energies, policies and ideas into educational curricula at all levels.

 At the last Green Power workshop, education and training were identified as crucial requirements for a comprehensive green power strategy.
 As the document states, education of the general public is required to increase support for green power in Canada, which in turn will enhance political support for, and reduce local resistance to, green power projects.
 This can be achieved through various means, starting with public forums, ad campaigns, and also power source disclosure on utility bills.
-Education of the financial sector, governments and investors, is also needed to create a paradigm shift and momentum to move to a more diversified energy economy.6
+Education of the financial sector, governments and investors, is also needed to create a paradigm shift and momentum to move to a more diversified energy economy (Tampier, 2004, 52).